cvmfs/doc-cvmfs/cpt-repo.rst

 first unpack it into its separate pieces first.
 This is because it allows better sharing of content between multiple releases of the file;
-some pieces inside the archive file might change and other pieces might not in the next release, and pieces that don’t change will be stored as the same file in the repository.
-CernVM-FS will compress the content of the individual pieces, so even if there’s no sharing between releases it shouldn’t take much more space.
+some pieces inside the archive file might change and other pieces might not in the next release, and pieces that don't change will be stored as the same file in the repository.
+CernVM-FS will compress the content of the individual pieces, so even if there's no sharing between releases it shouldn't take much more space.

 File permissions
 ~~~~~~~~~~~~~~~~